-Use the CT alone, or add intraoral scans or any other surface (STL files).
-Create virtual crowns, then add the implants to best support them.
+The restoration and implant placement plan is created using the CT image data, optionally with added intraoral scans or any other surface data (STL files).
 The plan can be modified at any time, even during surgery.
 Navident is compatible with any implant size and type available on the market.

 Dynamic over Static

 “Real-time navigation is a valuable alternative to stereolithographic (static) guided surgery as it offers the clinician some advantages compared to the former technique.
 Using real-time (dynamic) navigation one can avoid the fabrication of a stereolithographic template resulting in a less expensive treatment.
 As navigation is considered as a dynamic guided surgery system, changes to the treatment planning (location and size of the implants, number of the implants, flap or flapless…) can be easily made intra-operatively.
 Also the tactile feeling during the drilling procedure, as well as the manual control over the implant stability, is still present when using navigation surgery.”

 Source: “Use of Dynamic Navigation Implant Surgery In Combination with An Immediate Loading Procedure” by D’haese et al, 2015

 View the CT data and change the plan at any time, even during surgery.